PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials_R/Installation_and_use_in_R.md

   list = juliaGet(output)
   ntrees = list$ntrees
 ```
-- In the tutorials the output of a function is sometimes given by several variables, e.g. (see Zero_inflated_y.md ADD LINK) in Julia
+- In the tutorials the output of a function is sometimes given by several variables, e.g. (see Zero_inflated_y.md) in Julia
 ```julia
     yf,prob0,yf_not0     = HTBpredict(x_test,output)
 ```